Australian Food Safety Information Council: History and governance

 The council was founded in 1997 as the Food Safety Campaign Group and incorporated in 1999 as the Food Safety Information Council.
 It is supported by state and territory health and food safety agencies, local government, CSIRO, leading professional, industry and community organisations.

-The current Council Chair is Cathy Moir who was appointed in March 2019.
-Previous Chairs have been Rachelle Williams who was appointed in July 2015, Professor Michael Eyles who was appointed in August 2007 and his predecessor was Professor Tom McMeekin AO.
+The current Council Chair is Dr Scott Crerar Previous Chairs have been Cathy Moir who was appointed in March 2019., Rachelle Williams who was appointed in July 2015, Professor Michael Eyles who was appointed in August 2007 and his predecessor was Professor Tom McMeekin AO.
 Before that Barry Shay was the 2nd Chair and the founding Chair was Bruce Bevan.

 Activities

 The Food Safety Information Council provides consumer information on the handling, storage and preparation of food.
 They organize Australian Food Safety Week held during the second week of November each year.

-To ensure the advice the Council provides is scientifically based, the Council has a Scientific Committee who vet all printed material before it is published.
+To ensure the advice the Council provides is scientifically based, the Council has a Scientific Committee who vet all educational material before it is published.

-The council also has a role in providing consumer advice on food recalls and emergencies such as the Listeria in rockmelons/canteloupes outbreak in March 2018 and frozen berries Hepatitis A recall in February 2015 They also take part in education events such as 2015 World Health Day which focussed on food safety.
+The council also has a role in providing consumer advice on food recalls and emergencies such as the Listeria in rockmelons/canteloupes outbreak in March 2018 and frozen berries Hepatitis A recall in February 2015 They also take part in education events such as World Health Day which focussed on food safety.